vishrutmishra/PortscanReport/README.md

   you can also mention `fast` for fast scan. (_same as mentioning `-T4` in nmap._)
   `./getReport.sh ipList.lst fast`

-_you can use any name instead of iplist.lst_
+_you can use any name instead of ipList.lst_

 ###Changing Config/config.cfg
   - `_max_range` is the max value of range of IPs whose portscan is done simuntaneously.
-It is used in resolve.sh for giving ip list.
+It is used in resolveIP.sh for giving ip list.
   - `_date` gives the preset date.
 It is used as a part of name to store the report. _You can also add time if you want to scan more than once a day_.
-  - `_SCAN_OUTPUT` is name of folder in which port scan result on indivisual ports are stored.
+  - `_SCAN_OUTPUT` is name of folder in which port scan result on individual ports are stored.
   - `_ROOT` is used to give ROOT directory of the project.
 It calculates it by doing _pwd_.( as it is used in getReport.sh present in root directory )
   - `_OUTPUT` gives name of folder in which final result of scan ( concat of all port scan result ) are stored.
   - `_OPTIONS` are the options of nmap that are used. (_except -T4 that is decided based on whether fast is passed or not_)